 Debts can be a burden for the borrowers, especially when interest rates are piling up on top of the principal amount.
 This can be a problem for lenders, as well.
 A payment plan agreement provides a win-win solution by laying-out favorable payment schemes and terms convenient to the borrower’s financial situation.
 In this way, borrowers can no longer worry about paying for the money they owe, and lets lenders get their money back on time.

 Payment plan agreements are also given as a “last chance” offer to borrowers.
-And in creating a payment plan agreement, it’s very important to discuss and agree on payment terms with the borrower.
-You may either agree for the loan to be paid by way of goods or services or agree on deferred payments.
+And in creating a payment plan agreement, it’s imperative to discuss and agree on payment terms with the borrower.
+You may either agree for the loan to be paid through goods or services or agree on deferred payments.
 Aside from that, you may also agree on other payment terms as well.

 Next, outline the loan’s payment agreement after agreeing to the payment terms with the borrower.
 It is also in this step that you’ll begin writing the payment plan agreement.
-To get started, you must first establish the parties of the agreement by writing your name and address as well as that of the borrower.
-Then, state the loan’s principal amount, its discount, and interest rate if any.
+You must first establish the parties of the agreement by writing your name and address as well as that of the borrower.
+Then, state the loan’s principal amount, its discount, and interest rate, if any.
 Aside from that, you must also specify if the borrower is allowed to have a co-signer, or if he’s allowed to pay the loan in advance.

 Then, set the payment plan’s schedule after outlining the payment agreement.
 For you to do this step, indicate whether the loan will be paid on a weekly, bi-weekly, or monthly basis.
 You should also include the amount that they shall pay on those periods.
 Additionally, you should also lay out the dates and corresponding fees for late-payments and defaults, or pre-payment if he’s not allowed to do so.